ssawant/computer-vision-ml-pipeline/README.md

 TODO: Adding dataset config format

-Next,tostart the training, you can use the following command.
+Next,to start the training, you can use the following command.

 **Command format:**
 ```